 Ride For Meon

 Meon Riding Club is affiliated to British Riding Clubs, which is in turn affiliated to The British Horse Society.
-We are part of ‘Area 17’ which covers Hampsire, Dorset and the Isle of Wight.
+We are part of ‘Area 17’ which covers Hampshire, Dorset and the Isle of Wight.

 As well as running our own events, we actively participate in BRC Area Qualifiers which give our members the opportunity to qualify for National BRC Championships.
-At regular intervals throughout the year we put out calls for those wishing to be considered for teams in all disciplines – dressage, dressage to music, hunter trials and show jumping etc. Look out for these shout-outs on our Facebook page!
+At regular intervals throughout the year we put out calls for those wishing to be considered for teams in all disciplines – dressage, dressage to music, horse trials and show jumping etc. Look out for these shout-outs on our Facebook page!